In the United States, unlike many other countries, rabies transmitted from dogs to humans has been almost completely eliminated.

 This has always struck me as a somewhat bizarre recommendation given the inappreciable nature of bat bites and scratches — why does seeing a bat flying around your child’s room mean that this same bat hasn’t flown around your room too?
 And if you awake to find a bat flying around your room, but your significant other sleeps through the bat visit, should you get the vaccine but your soundly sleeping partner skip it?
 These are rhetorical questions.

-My opinion: some, if not most, of our prevention strategies for bat rabies are really about trying to do something rather than nothing — a completely understandable human impulse given that the survival rate for human rabies is practically zero.
+My opinion: some, if not most, of our prevention strategies for rabies from bats are really about trying to do something rather than nothing — a completely understandable human impulse given that the survival rate for human rabies is practically zero.
 After all, no one wants to be the ID doctor who advised against the rabies vaccine when the first-ever case of bat-related human rabies happens in Illinois (or Massachusetts, for that matter).
 But I don’t think we should be fooling ourselves that recommending rabies vaccine for these possible bat exposures is going to have much of an impact on the rate of bat rabies in humans, which is already reassuringly low …

 … or is it?
 (Key dramatic music here.)